ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 ![commodity virtuous cycle](/images{{page.id}}/commodity-cycle.png)

-A serverless platform is falling into the category of well-sought commodity, and the virtuous cycle has alleviated some soft limits a couple of times.
+A serverless platform is falling into the category of well-sought commodity, and the virtuous cycle has alleviated some of the soft limits a number of times.
+Especially in the software industry, the virtuous cycle can move a lot faster than other type of commodities.
 Execution time limits used to be a technical limitation for many in the past.
-The time limit of AWS Lambda has been changed from originally from 1 minute to 5 minutes, then now 15 minutes to satisfy more use cases.
-Before the time limit was increased to 15 minutes, many technologists were duct-taping this limitation, one of which by implementing a recursive Lambda.
-These duct-tapes are no longer necessary for most.
-Azure Functions premium plan eliminated cold start issues, where the previously cold start is a big concern in a serverless platform.
+The time limit of AWS Lambda has been changed from 1 minute to 5 minutes, then now 15 minutes to satisfy more use cases.
+Before the time limit was increased to 15 minutes, many technologists were duct-taping this limitation, and the duct-tapes now are no longer necessary for them.
+Azure Functions premium plan promises to eliminate the cold start issues.
 Workarounds on long-lived connectivity are disappearing as AWS API Gateway now supports WebSockets.
-Especially in the software industry, the virtuous cycle can move a lot faster than other commodities.

 #### Dealing with the hard limits